Friday the 13th (franchise): Comic books

 On May 13, 2005, New Line first exercised their rights to use the Friday the 13th moniker when they, along with Avatar comics, released an issue of Friday the 13th Special.
 Written by Brian Pulido and illustrated by Mike Wolfer and Greg Waller, the story takes place after the events of Freddy vs. Jason, where siblings Miles and Laura Upland inherit Camp Crystal Lake.
 Knowing that Jason caused the recent destruction, Laura, unknown to her brother, sets out to kill Jason with a paramilitary group so that she and her brother can sell the property.
 The issue pre‑sold more than 17,500 copies.
 Avatar released a three-issue miniseries titled Friday the 13th: Bloodbath in September 2005.
 The series was written by Brian Pulido, illustrated by Mike Wolfer and Andrew Dalhouse, and revolves around a group of teenagers who come to Camp Tomorrow, a camp near Crystal Lake, for work and a "party-filled weekend".
 The teenagers begin to discover that they share common family backgrounds and soon awaken Jason, who proceeds to kill them.
 Brian Pulido returned for a third time in October 2005 to write another special issue for Avatar, titled Jason X. Picking up after the events of the Jason X film, Jason is now on Earth 2 where a bioengineer, Kristen, attempts to subdue him in hopes that she can use his regenerative tissue to save her own life and the lives of those she loves.
-In February 2006, Avatar published their final Friday the 13th comic, a two-issue miniseries titled Friday the 13th: Jason vs. Jason X. The series was written and illustrated by Mike Wolfer.
+In February 2006, Avatar published a two-issue miniseries titled Friday the 13th: Jason vs. Jason X. The series was written and illustrated by Mike Wolfer.
 The story takes place after the events of the film Jason X, where a salvage team discovers the spaceship Grendel and awakens a regenerated Jason Voorhees.
 The "original" Jason and Über-Jason, a version of Jason with mechanical limbs, are drawn into a battle to the death.
-In June 2006, a one-shot comic titled Friday the 13th: Fearbook was released, written by Mike Wolfer with art by Sebastian Fiumara.
+In June 2006, Avatar's final Friday the 13th comic, a one-shot comic titled Friday the 13th: Fearbook, was released, written by Mike Wolfer with art by Sebastian Fiumara.
 In the comic, Jason is captured and experimented upon by the Trent Organization.
 Jason escapes and seeks out Violet, the survivor of Friday the 13th: Bloodbath, whom the Trent Organization is holding in their Crystal Lake headquarters.